4: Reducing the risks

 You’ll get by with a little help from your friends

-If you wait until an attack to look for this help, you will find it difficult to get a timely response.
+If you wait until an attack before you think about this list of buddies, you may find it difficult to get them involved.
 Their skills are in demand and you may not be at the front of the queue.

-So, get your friends lined up before you need them.
+Get your buddies lined up before you need them.

-If you have insurance (e.g. Professional Indemnity Insurance), the policy may already provide you with access to a panel of experts.
-Check with your broker or insurance provider.
+If you have insurance (e.g. Professional Indemnity Insurance or Cyber Insurance), the policy may already provide you with access to a panel of experts.
+Check your policy documentation, or speak to your broker or insurance provider.

-If not, check the cost of putting cyber Insurance cover in place and ensure the cover includes a panel of experts that you can lean on in the event of an attack.
+If not, check the cost of putting such cover in place and ensure the cover includes a panel of experts that you can lean on in the event of an attack.

-Key takeaway: The 7 B’s and the 3 P’s will make your firm a far greater challenge for a cyber-attacker.
-And without them, you’re an easy target.
+Key takeaway: The 7 P’s and the 3 B’s will make your firm a far greater challenge for most cyber attackers.

 I hope you have found this series useful, and that it helps you take some simple steps to protect your money, your data, and your reputation.